Record Tracks

 Configure Recording

-- Recording mode: Here you can set the accuracy of the recording.
+- Tracking mode: Here you can set the accuracy of the recording.
 For GPS recordings you have to choose GPS here.
 Otherwise the location is calculated using WiFi networks and mobile phone networks.
 These other type require significantly less battery power.

 - Accuracy Threshold: When the iPhone receives GPS data, it also provides information about the accuracy of the GPS measurement.
 This threshold controls whether only track points with high precision are recorded.
 If you select Precise or Very Precise, fewer GPS positions tend to be recorded.
 If you want to record as many points as possible, then select the value Low here.